 Virgin Australia to buy rest of frequent flyer programme for $481 mln

-Sept 16 (Reuters) - Virgin Australia Holdings Ltd VAH.AX on Monday said it entered an agreement to buy back the 35% of its Velocity frequent flyer programme that it does not already own for A$700 million ($481 million) from private-equity group Affinity Equity Partners.
+Sept 16 (Reuters) - Virgin Australia Holdings Ltd VAH.AX on Monday said it entered into a term sheet to buy back the 35% of its Velocity frequent flyer programme that it does not already own for A$700 million ($480.83 million) from private-equity group Affinity Equity Partners.

-Australia's second-largest airline sold the stake in Velocity to Affinity in 2014 for A$335 million and the private equity firm has this year been canvassing exit options, including a potential IPO.

-Completion of the deal is subject to funding and regulatory approval, Virgin said in a statement in response to media articles.
+Completion of the deal is subject to the funding and regulatory approval, Australia's second-largest airline said in a statement.

-Exclusive talks between Virgin and Affinity were first reported by the Australian Financial Review on Sunday.

-The loss-making airline is seeking to retain control of Velocity, which was a bright spot in its bleak annual results last month, with earnings before interest and tax from the division up 12% to A$122.2 million.

 ((Niyati.N.Shetty@thomsonreuters.com; +918067497199;))